MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. In the same conversation, paste the following prompt in the chat box:
       Run this every weekday at 8 AM.
 1. When prompted under **Which timezone should the 8 AM weekday triage run in??**, select **Pacific(PT) (American/Los_Angeles)** > **Submit**.
+   > **Note**: Cowork may not respond with this step.
+If not, proceed to the next step.
 1. Select **Schedule**.
 1. **Outcome:** Cowork should produce a response like "Done!
 I'll triage your inbox every weekday (Mon–Fri) at 8 AM Pacific".
+   > **Note**: Cowork may respond with a different variation of the above response.
+This is expected.

 ## Task 4: Create a Meeting-to-Momentum Loop